DmitriySidyakin/Cryptonix/Cryptonix/Cryptonix.Security/Random/README.md

 ## Spiralizer

-This is used to randomize the array data.
-There is no reverse transformation, it is mixing.
+This is used to randomize the array data or crypt it.

 Sample Array 1: { 1, 2, 3, 4, 5, 6, 7, 8, 9 }